WoutDLN/rp4if/md/03-rpiinternetconnection.md

 Connect your RPi to the following WiFi network: `UA-guest`.

-.note[.orange[Note for students]: `UA-guest` is the guest network at the [University of Antwerp](https://www.uantwerpen.be), where this course was first taught.
+.note[**Note for students:** `UA-guest` is the guest network at the [University of Antwerp](https://www.uantwerpen.be), where this course was first taught.
 If you are following this course at another institution, your tutor will tell you which WiFi network to connect to instead.]

 **Open your browser**.

-Nothing will happen – yet. **Can you guess why**?
+.question[Nothing will happen – yet. **Can you guess why**?]

 ---